superdev0927/superdev0927/README.md

 <p align="left">
   <b>Senior Full-Stack / Mobile App Developer</b> with <b>8+ years of experience</b>
-   building production-ready applications for <b>web</b> and <b>mobile</b> platforms.
+   building production-ready applications for web and mobile platforms.
 I enjoy turning complex ideas into clean, scalable, and maintainable products.
-Currently, I’m focused on **building real products** and **collaborating with partners** to explore new projects and opportunities.
+Currently, I’m focused on building real products and collaborating with partners to explore new projects and opportunities.
 </p>

 ---